 Asset Class (Strategy) Target Allocation Arithmetic Long- Term Expected Rate of Return Weighted Average Long- Term Expected Rate of Return

-Public Equity 40.00 % 4.54 % 1.82 %
+Public Equity 34.00 % 5.61 % 1.91 %

-Fixed Income 15.00 0.69 0.10
+Fixed Income 15.00 0.88 0.13

-Credit Strategies 15.00 3.96 0.59
+Credit Strategies 14.00 5.13 0.72

-Real Assets 15.00 5.76 0.86
+Real Assets 14.00 5.27 0.74

-Private Equity 15.00 9.53 1.43
+Private Equity 14.00 8.77 1.23

-Total 100.00 % - 4.80 %
+Multi-Asset Public Strategies 6.00 3.52 0.21

-Inflation 2.50
+Private Investment Partnership 3.00 6.29 0.19

-Expected arithn netic nominal return (a) 7.30 %
+Total 100.00 % 5.13 %

-(a) The above allocation provide -
+Expected arithme tic nominal return (a) Inflation 2.50 7.63 %

-(a) The above allocation provides a one-year return of 7.30%.
+(a) The above allocation provides a one-year return of 7.63%.
 However, one-year returns do not take into account the volatility present in each of the asset classes.
 In setting the long-term expected return for VRS, stochastic projections are employed to model future returns under various economic conditions.
-The results provide a range of returns over various time periods that ultimately provide a median return of 6.83%, including expected inflation of 2.50%.
+The results provide a range of returns over various time periods that ultimately provide a median return of 7.11%, including expected inflation of 2.50%.
+The VRS Board electged a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation.

-The discount rate used to measure the total GLI OPEB liability was 7.0 percent.
+The discount rate used to measure the total GLI OPEB liability was 6.75 percent.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made per VRS guidance and made in accordance with the VRS funding policy at rates equal to the difference between actuarially determined contribution rates adopted by the VRS Board of Trustees and the employer rate.
-Through the fiscal year ending June 30, 2018, the rate contributed by FCPS for the GLI OPEB plan will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly which was 100.0 percent of the actuarially determined contribution rates.
-From July 1, 2018 on, school divisions are assumed to contribute 100.0 percent of the actuarially determined contribution rates.
+Through the fiscal year ending June 30, 2019, the rate contributed by FCPS for the GLI OPEB plan will be subject to the portion of the VRS Board-certified rates that are funded by the Virginia General Assembly which was 100.0 percent of the actuarially determined contribution rate.
+From July 1, 2019 on, school divisions are assumed to contribute 100.0 percent of the actuarially determined contribution rates.
 Based on those assumptions, GLI OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of eligible employees.
 Therefore, the long-term expected rate of return was applied to all periods of projected benefit payments to determine the total GLI OPEB liability.